-With more than 40 books, I am able to adapt my presentations to fit a wide range of audiences.
-I present to students from Pre-K to 8th grade as well as to educators, librarians, and families at evening literacy events.
+With more than 50 books, I can adapt my presentations to fit a wide range of audiences.
+I present to students from Pre-K to 8th grade as well as to educators, librarians, and families.
 I also give writing workshops to students and adults.
 My honorarium includes up to four sessions a day, and I can also do two "half-day" visits where nearby schools share me for a day.

 Smaller groups make it possible to have a more interactive session, with lots of Q&A. But I know that's not always possible, and I'm comfortable with large groups (200+) or all-school presentations.

 Kids want to know: How do writers get ideas?
 In my sessions for K-2, we explore where ideas come from, and how similar the writing process is for all writers.
 The presentation is humorous and fast-paced, with an emphasis on the importance of reading (we see lots of dogs reading).
 I include interactive storytelling and review some of the basics all writers need: practice (lots of it), perseverance, and passion.
 The primary message: Readers Make Writers!

 My presentation for third graders (and sometimes second) introduces students to research and history through picture books.
 As with my presentation for older students, we look at how words and pictures work together.This session can include a writing activity around Apples to Oregon where I lead students through a fun activity of writing a letter to a person of the past.

 4th/5th History Must Be Seen (60 min with writing)

 My presentation for students in grades 4th/5th can include a writing activity.
 We explore how illustrators and authors research and revise to create historical fiction and nonfiction books.
 Using work-in-progress slides and photographs, students see how real-life visits to museums, family history, and old photographs can help inform research.
 I also share how investigators like John Snow relied on primary sources for his work on the 1854 London cholera epidemic in The Great Trouble.